fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 ---
-title: Call Fable from JS
+title: Call Fable from JavaScript
 ---

 [[toc]]

-## Call Fable from JavaScript

 Sometimes, we'd like to use the power of Fable into our JavaScript apps.
 For instance, to create a new [js node in Node-RED](https://nodered.org/docs/creating-nodes/first-node) or call some handy F# code from our new Node.js serverless function or even call some powerful json parsing into our JavaScript app.